 Georgie was enlisted on the 22 June 1942 and started basic training at Fort Benjamin, Harrison, Indiana.
 There he trained with Company H-3 under the command of instructor Pvt.
 Radtke.

-After the completion of basic, Georgie was assigned to the 91st Cavalry Reconnaissance Squadron, Troop C. There he was lovingly known as "Pancho" by his squad-mates for he always loaded down for battle with crossed bandoleers of ammunition and extra hand grenades, much like the Mexican Revolutionary General, Pancho Villa.
+After the completion of basic, Georgie was assigned to the 91st Cavalry Reconnaissance Squadron, Troop C. There he became lovingly known as "Pancho", a nickname given to him by his squad-mates because he always prepped for battle by loading up with crossed bandoleers of ammunition and extra hand grenades (a look that echoed the Mexican Revolutionary General, Pancho Villa).

-He fought in the Africa, Sicily, and Italy Campaigns and was wounded twice.
+Georgie fought in the Africa, Sicily, and Italy Campaigns and was wounded twice.
 The second of which happened on the 10 Jan 1944 and was reported in the Cleveland Plain Dealer on Feb 26.
 At the time, Georgie was in Italy actively pushing back the Germans and heading north towards Rome.
+It's most likely a grenade or some other explosion went off nearby and Georgie was hit in the arm by shrapnel.
+The wound required medical attention and Georgie was taken to the closest hospital where a doctor removed the foreign object.

 Georgie's ObituaryOn the 8 Aug 1944, Georgie was temporarily buried in Follonica, Italy at a United States Military Cemetery (Plot C, Row 36, Grave 423); This was the site of Georgie's temporary military burial before the war ended.
-After the war, Georgie was returned home for a proper family burial at the family burial plot in Columbia Station, OH which took place on 8 Dec 1948.
+After the war, Georgie was returned home for a proper family burial at the family plot in Columbia Station, OH which took place on 8 Dec 1948, a full 4 years and 4 months after her was buried in Italy.

 (It seems the cemetery in Follonica no longer exists and his fellow soldiers that didn't make it home were re-interred in a central location by the military where it would be easier to manage and memorialize the fallen soldiers: Florence American Cemetery and Memorial in Florence, Italy.)